haidaoxiaofei/cs-latex-template/README.md

 A latex template to write cs papers (especially in Databases area).

-If you think this template help you on writing research papers and you work on the related topics, please help to cite some of my publications:
+If you think this template helped you on writing research papers and you work on the related topics, please help to cite some of my publications:

 * ChengP,ChenL,YeJ.Cooperation-AwareTaskAssignmentinSpatialCrowdsourcing.
 Proceedingsofthe
 IEEE ICDE International Conference on Data Engineering, 2019.